mapeditor/tiled/docs/reference/scripting.rst

     a subset of the tilesets referenced by the map (the ``TileMap.tilesets`` property).

+.. _script-map-merge:

+TileMap.merge(map : :ref:`script-map` [, canJoin : bool = false]) : void
+    Merges the tile layers in the given map with this one.
+If only a single tile layer exists in the given map, it will be merged with the ``currentLayer``.

+    If ``canJoin`` is ``true``, the operation joins with the previous one on the undo stack when possible.
+Useful for reducing the amount of undo commands.

 .. _script-map-resize:

 TileMap.resize(size : size [, offset : :ref:`script-point` [, removeObjects : bool = false]]) : void